joqueka/bf4py/README.md

 # bf4py
 *A Python Package for retrieving data from boerse-frankfurt.de*

+:rotating_light: **NEW:** Stream real-time data!
+For details see Reference below... :rotating_light:

 ## Description

 This package uses an undocumented API to retrieve data that is available on [www.boerse-frankfurt.de](https://www.boerse-frankfurt.de) (no web-scraping!).
 It can be used by everyone who is interested in the german stock market as an alternative to available packages like [yfinance](https://github.com/ranaroussi/yfinance) which provides data for the US stock market.